pmem/pmemkv/ENGINES.md

 Beyond providing a clean-room implementation, the design of `kvtree` differs from FPTree in several important areas:

-1. `kvtree` is written using NVML C++ bindings, which exerts influence on its design and implementation. `kvtree` uses generic NVML transactions (ie. `transaction::exec_tx()` closures), there is no need for micro-logging structures as described in the FPTree paper to make internal delete and split operations safe. `kvtree` also adjusts sizes of data structures (to fit NVML primitive types) for best cache-line optimization.
+1. `kvtree` is written using PMDK C++ bindings, which exerts influence on its design and implementation. `kvtree` uses generic PMDK transactions (ie. `transaction::exec_tx()` closures), there is no need for micro-logging structures as described in the FPTree paper to make internal delete and split operations safe. `kvtree` also adjusts sizes of data structures (to fit PMDK primitive types) for best cache-line optimization.

 2. FPTree does not specify a hash method implementation, where `kvtree` uses a Pearson hash (RFC 3074).